hunter-teacher-cert/currdev-work-ehawkins18/00_standards.md

 Demonstrate how at least two classic algorithms work, and analyze the trade-offs related to two or more algorithms for completing the same task.

 ## Activity:
-An activity that addresses these two standards is to have students code the binary search algorithm both iteratively and recursively.
+An activity that addresses these two standards is to have students code the linear search algorithm and then the binary search algorith.
 Students could then do a run time comparison (as we did in our summer class) and discuss the trade-offs between the two algorithms.
+An extension activity for advanced students would be to code the binary search algorithm recursively to compare with the iterative binary search algorithm.